mksunny1/deleight/readme.md

 ## Element-action

 [Element-action](https://github.com/mksunny1/element-action) is the new reactivity library implemented with [action-object](https://github.com/mksunny1/action-object) and [class-action](https://github.com/mksunny1/class-action).
 The library is mostly complete now (and stripped-down for simplicity).
 Learn more about it [here](https://github.com/mksunny1/element-action).

+* NB: [reftype](https://github.com/mksunny1/reftype) has is now a separate package and has been removed from here.
+Element-action is the preferred module for the same function.
+You can still install reftype with `npm i reftype` *

 ## Actribute